-Construction Listings
+Construction Providers

-How listings are organized
+How providers are organized

-Listings within the construction category are segmented by trade classification and service scope.
+Providers within the construction category are segmented by trade classification and service scope.
 The primary divisions reflect the actual licensing and contracting boundaries that govern this sector:

 - Residential installation contractors — firms holding state-issued contractor licenses for single-family and multi-unit residential garage door installation, replacement, and structural framing work.